Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Related Work

 \subsection{Failure handling in Grid}

 Hwang and Kesselman \cite{hwang2003grid} proposed a flexible failure handling framework for the grid which is comprised of two phases: failure detection and recovery phases.
-In the failure detection phase, an event notification mechanism reports failures.
+In the failure detection phase, an event notification mechanism notifies failures.
 A failure handler deals with the failures at two levels: the task level and the workflow level.
 Task level failures are handled by retrying, checkpointing and replication.
 At the workflow level, they are managed by alternative task and redundancy.
-Jin et al. \cite{jin2003fault} proposed the Fault Tolerant Grid Platform (FTGP) approach from the perspective of grid users, taking the nature of grid faults into account.
+Jin et al. \cite{jin2003fault} proposed the Fault Tolerant Grid Platform (FTGP) approach from the perspective of grid users, taking the nature of grid faults into account. \ignore{Based on Globus fault detection services, a high-level service is proposed to support fault-handling strategies for all the grid components, including grid nodes, system-level and application-level software components.
+However, the work only considers atomic tasks and applications that are unrelated to each other, and concentrate on fault-tolerant strategies in computational grids.}

 Lee et al. \cite{lee2005resource} proposed a resource manager for optimal resource selection.
 The proposed resource manager automatically selects a set of optimal resources from candidate resources which achieve optimal performance using a genetic algorithm with a fault tolerance service that satisfies QoS requirements.
-Lee et al. \cite{lee2005resource} implemented a fault detector and a fault manager which will handle failure by job migration, using a checkpoint.
-Kandaswamy et al. \cite{kandaswamy2008fault} proposed a fault-tolerance technique using over-provisioning and migration for computational grids.
-Khoo and Veeravalli \cite{khoo2010pro} proposed a failure handling mechanism based on pro-active failure handling strategies for grid environments.
+Lee et al. implemented a fault detector and a fault manager which will handle failure by job migration, using a checkpoint.
+Kandaswamy et al. \cite{kandaswamy2008fault} proposed a fault-tolerance technique using over-provisioning and migration for computational grids. \ignore{Over-provisioning or replication is a fault-tolerance mechanism in which multiple copies of an application (with the same input data-set) are executed in parallel.
+The idea is to maximise the probability of success for the application so that if one copy fails, then another copy may succeed.
+The proposed over-provisioning algorithm in this paper determines the best set of resources to replicate the application.
+In migration, an application is progressively restarted from the last good checkpoint (if available) on a different resource, in case of failures.
+The migration algorithm determines the best migration path.} Khoo and Veeravalli \cite{khoo2010pro} proposed a failure handling mechanism based on pro-active failure handling strategies for Grid environments. \ignore{These strategies estimate the availability of resources in the Grid, and also pre-emptively calculate the expected long term capacity of the Grid.
+Using these strategies, Khoo and Veeravalli created modified versions of the backfill and replication algorithms to include all three pro-active strategies, in order to ascertain the effectiveness of each of them in the prevention of job failures during execution.
+However, they have not considered the failures that occur during runtime.}